aligneddev/ADOYamlTemplates/README.md

 https://elanderson.net/2020/04/azure-devops-pipelines-use-yaml-across-repos/ was the initial inspiration

 ## Examples

-The Examples folder has some example of using these templates.
+The Examples folder has an example of using these templates.

 ### Structure